Stock Rally Fizzles After Dow's Best Day Since April

 Disappointing earnings and political turbulence put renewed pressure on U.S. stocks Wednesday.

-The Dow Jones Industrial Average fell 88 points, or 0.4%, to 21812 after its largest one-day advance since April, and the S&P 500 shed 0.4%.
-The Nasdaq Composite declined 0.3%, following the tech-heavy index's best session since late June.
+The Dow Jones Industrial Average fell 79 points, or 0.4%, to 21821 after its largest one-day advance since April, and the S&P 500 shed 0.4%.
+The Nasdaq Composite also declined 0.4%, following the tech-heavy index's best session since late June.

 Company reports drove some of the day's biggest moves in individual stocks.
-Lowe's was among the worst performers in the S&P 500, falling 3.7% after the home-improvement retailer posted earnings that fell below analyst expectations and lowered its outlook for the year.
-Home Depot shares fell 0.5%.
+Lowe's was among the worst performers in the S&P 500, falling nearly 6% after the home-improvement retailer posted earnings that fell below analyst expectations and lowered its outlook for the year.
+Home Depot shares fell 1.3%, slicing roughly 13 points off the Dow industrials.
+The company, which raised its outlook for the second time this year in mid-August, was on track for its eighth move of at least 1% this month, the most since November.

 Continue Reading Below